GSA-TTS/identity-handbook/_articles/sprint-ceremonies.md

 - **“Is this amount of work achievable in a sprint?”** The team should aim to complete all of the planned work in the 2 week sprint.
 If the team does not feel that is possible, then they should remove work from the sprint.
-This may mean working with the product owner to adjust to the sprint goal to be achievable.
+This may mean working with the product owner to adjust the sprint goal to be achievable.

 #### Planning for individual stories: